sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ### Prometheus

 Now that the application is instrumenting the metrics, we need a system to collect them.
 We will be using Prometheus, which uses a pulling system to collect the metrics of an application.
 The process of collecting metrics is called scrapping.
 In order for Prometheus to scrap the metrics it is necessary to configure an exporter, that will provide an endpoint for the scrapping.
-Then, we will install the package to configure the exporter endpoint:
+That said, we will install the package to configure the exporter endpoint:

 `OpenTelemetry.Exporter.Prometheus.AspNetCore`